 Choose two alternative story forms and complete them for your topic.
 If you do not have enough information for two without becoming redundant, you need to gather more information.
 The goal here is to provide the most interesting information you can, given the options.
-Simply turning in a list of facts from your documents will earn a failing grade.

 You must do original work on these — that means not copying tables or graphics from a previously published piece.

 Lead off your typed copy with your approved story angle and a list of the specific communication values your pieces fulfill (e.g., proximity, conflict, etc.).
 Your alternative story forms may be hosted online.
 If this is the case, you should still create a document with the required header information.
 Include links to your ASFs in that document.

 Examples of alternative story forms (you must create two different forms):